Introduction

 Breakfast was served two hours before landing, with a choice of Western or Asian options.

-I chose the Western breakfast, which included eggs, sausages, potatoes, snow peas, cherry tomatoes, fruit, yoghurt, and jam.
+I chose Western: eggs, sausages, potatoes, snow peas, cherry tomatoes, fruit, yoghurt, and jam, a substantial second service for economy class.